 In total, the researchers analyzed data from 48,364 “ever-smokers” enrolled in the Southern Community Cohort Study, among whom 1,269 patients developed lung cancer.
 African American smokers comprised 67 percent of the overall cohort.
 The study was one of the largest evaluations ever done of the USPSTF lung cancer screening guidelines in African American smokers.

 Across both racial groups, large proportions of smokers who later developed lung cancer did not meet age requirements for screening (24 percent of African American patients; 19 percent of white patients).
-Thus, lowering the age requirement could have widespread benefits – particularly for African Americans who often develop lung cancer at an earlier age than other groups.
+Thus, the lower age requirement in the updated guidelines (age 50) could have widespread benefits – particularly for African Americans who often develop lung cancer at an earlier age than other groups.

-Revising the USPSTF guidelines could be a key step to improving lung cancer screening access for African American smokers, since the guidelines inform how insurance companies determine CT scan coverage.
+Revising the USPSTF guidelines is a key step to improving lung cancer screening access for African American smokers, since the guidelines inform how insurance companies determine CT scan coverage, say the researchers.
 Screening for the disease has been insufficient, especially compared to levels of screening for breast and colorectal cancer.

 Sandler and Aldrich note that reluctance is another significant barrier to lung screening among patients of all racial and ethnic groups.
 “There’s a lot of stigma with lung cancer screening,” Sandler said.
 “Patients feel responsible for the exposure.”